 We won’t be issuing Green Cards for travel outside the EU/EEA.

 Green Cards will be issued for a minimum of 15 days unless the policy is due for renewal whilst the vehicle is abroad.
 In this instance the Green Card will only be valid until the renewal date.
 If renewal is confirmed before the Green Card is issued, then cover will be extended for the full period of travel.

 Where we hold a record of all the vehicles on cover, we’ll check that the vehicle in question is listed on the record and if not, we’ll query it.
 For those policies which are on a declaration basis, we’ll accept your request as confirmation that you’ve checked the vehicle is covered by our policy.

-The Government has issued further guidelines regarding travel within the EU/EEA post Brexit – including the possible requirement of an International Driving Permit, which falls outside of our involvement but further information can be found on the Post Office website or by clicking here.
+The Government has issued further guidelines regarding travel within the EU/EEA post Brexit which fall outside of our involvement.
+Further information can be found by clicking here.